tracy-codes/tailwindcss-nextjs-starter/README.md

 ## Why make this boilerplate?

-I personally build a lot of web apps for companies and I enjoy using Tailwind CSS.
+I personally build a lot of web apps for companies and I enjoy using Tailwind CSS and Next.js.
 I just got really tired of the initial boilerplate setup, so I decided to make this repo so I can get up and running with a new project very easily.

 ## Usage